natelistrom/natelistrom.github.io/_posts/2022-12-01-human-factors.md

 ## Study your craft

 This is why studying the fundamentals of craft is so valuable.
-Under the surface, a lot of good technique &mdash; matering things like structure and scene format and escalation and turning points &mdash; is simply aligning the flow of story with how the human mind works most naturally.
+Under the surface, a lot of good technique &mdash; mastering things like structure and scene format and escalation and turning points &mdash; is simply aligning the flow of story with how the human mind works most naturally.

 So, study your craft.
 It'll help your story "stick the landing."